-Patents have limited terms, and in many jurisdictions worldwide, including the United States, if all maintenance fees are timely paid, the natural expiration of a patent's term is generally 20 years after its first effective nonprovisional filing date.
+Patents have limited terms, and in many jurisdictions worldwide, including the United States, if all maintenance fees are timely paid, the natural expiration of a patent's term is generally 20 years after its first effective non-provisional filing date.
 Although various extensions may be available, the term of a patent, and the protection it affords, is limited.
 Given the significant amount of time required for the development, testing, and regulatory review of new product candidates, patents protecting such product candidates might expire before or shortly after such product candidates are commercialized.
 Further, if we encounter delays in our clinical trials, the period of time during which we could market our product candidates under patent protection would be reduced.
 Even if patents covering our product candidates are obtained, once the patent life has expired for a product, we may be open to competition from biosimilar or generic therapies.
 As a result, our patent portfolio may not provide us with sufficient rights to exclude others from commercializing product candidates similar or identical to ours.
-Our patents issued as of April 2022, have terms expected to expire on dates ranging from 2023 to 2040, subject to any patent extensions that may be available for such patents.
-If patents are issued on our patent applications pending as of April 2022, the resulting patents are projected to expire on dates ranging from 2023 to 2043.
+Our patents issued as of July 2023 have terms expected to expire on dates ranging from 2028 to 2042, subject to any patent term extensions that may be available.
+If patents are issued on our patent applications pending as of July 2023, the resulting patents are projected to expire on dates ranging from 2029 to 2044.
 In addition, although upon issuance in the United States a patent's term can be increased based on certain delays caused by the USPTO, this increase can be reduced or eliminated based on certain delays caused by the patent applicant during patent prosecution.
 A patent term extension based on regulatory delay may also be available in the United States and in certain other foreign jurisdictions.
 However, in the United States, only a single patent can be extended for each marketing approval, and any patent can be extended only once, for a single product.
-Moreover, the scope of protection during the period of the patent term extension in the United States does not extend to the full scope of the patent's claim, but instead only as to the scope of the product as approved.
+Moreover, the scope of protection during the the full scope of the patent's claims, but instead only as to the scope of the product as approved.
 The laws governing analogous patent term extensions in foreign jurisdictions vary widely and many differ from the process in the United States.
-Additionally, we may not receive an extension of patent term if we fail to exercise due diligence during the testing phase or regulatory review process, fail to apply within applicable deadlines, fail to apply prior to expiration of relevant patents, or otherwise fail to satisfy applicable requirements.
-If we are unable to obtain patent term extension, or the term of any such extension is less than we request, the period during which we will have the right to exclude others from using the patent rights will be shortened.
+Additionally, we may not receive a patent term extension if we fail to exercise due diligence during the testing phase or regulatory review process, fail to apply within applicable deadlines, fail to apply prior to expiration of relevant patents, or otherwise fail to satisfy applicable requirements.
+If we are unable to obtain a patent term extension for any particular patent, or the term of any such extension is less than we request, the period during which we will have the right to exclude others from using the patent rights will be shortened.
 Our competitors may be able to obtain approval of competing products following our patent expiration and take advantage of our investment in development and clinical trials by referencing our clinical and preclinical data to launch a biosimilar product earlier than might otherwise be the case, which could reduce our revenue, possibly materially.
 In general, if we do not have sufficient patent term to protect our platform technologies and product candidates, our business and results of operations will be adversely affected.

-We may be subject to claims challenging the inventorship or ownership of our patent and other intellectual property rights.
+Third parties may challenge the inventorship or ownership of or otherwise assert rights in our patent and other intellectual property rights.